-Schools will need to think about the risks that may arise in the course of the school day.
+Schools will need to think about the risks that may arise during the school day.
 This could include anything related to the operation of the school premises or delivery of the school curriculum, whether this is on or off site.